The Hamilton Spectator: History

-The Hamilton Spectator was first published July 15, 1846, as The Hamilton Spectator and Journal of Commerce.
-Founded by Robert Smiley and a partner, the paper was sold in 1877 to William Southam, who founded the Southam newspaper chain and made the Spectator the first of the chain.
+The Hamilton Spectator was founded by Robert Smiley, and a Tory business partner that helped finance the project.
+It was first published as a bi-weekly newspaper, on July 15, 1846, as The Hamilton Spectator and Journal of Commerce.
+In 1852, it became a daily newspaper.
+The paper was sold in 1877 to William Southam, who founded the Southam newspaper chain and made the Spectator the first of the chain.
 The Southam chain was sold in 1998 to Conrad Black, who in turn sold off The Hamilton Spectator to Toronto-based Sun Media.
 In 1999, the Spectator was sold for a third time to Torstar Corporation.
 On May 26, 2020, its parent company, Torstar, agreed to be acquired by NordStar Capital, a private investment firm.
-The deal was expected to close by year end.
+The deal was approved by a judge in Ontario Superior Court on 27 July 2020.